Paul Mischel

-Paul S. Mischel (born July 13, 1962) is a physician-scientist whose laboratory has made pioneering discoveries in the pathogenesis of human cancer.
-He is the Fortinet Founders Professor, and Vice Chair for Research for the Department of Pathology, Stanford Medicine, an Institute Scholar in Sarafan ChEM-H. He is also a Faculty Advisor for Experimental Biology at the Innovative Medicines Accelerator at Stanford University.
-Mischel’s research published in a series of papers in Nature and Science, has catalyzed a paradigm shift in precision oncology that promises to transform the diagnosis and treatment of patients suffering from some of the most aggressive forms of cancer.
+Paul S. Mischel (born July 13, 1962) is a physician-scientist whose laboratory has made pioneering discoveries in the pathogenesis of human cancer.He is the Fortinet Founders Professor, Vice Chair for Research for the Department of Pathology, and Deputy Director of Translational Science and an Institute Scholar at Sarafan ChEM-H, Stanford University.
+Mischel leads Team eDyNAmiC of the Cancer Grand Challenges program, tackling the challenge of extrachromosomal DNA (ecDNA) in cancer development, progression, and therapeutic resistance.
+Their research is published in papers in Nature, Science, and Cell, and highlighted in a recent profile in Science Magazine, as well as being highlighted in the “Clinical Implications of Basic Research” section of the New England Journal of Medicine.
+Their work was also recently highlighted in The Economist Magazine.

 Career

 Mischel was born on July 13, 1962.
 After losing his father to cancer, he became committed to a career in cancer research.
 He attended the University of Pennsylvania and received his M.D. from Cornell University Medical College in 1991, graduating Alpha Omega Alpha.
 Mischel completed residency training in Anatomic Pathology and Neuropathology at UCLA, followed by post-doctoral research training with Louis Reichardt at HHMI-UCSF.
 Mischel joined the faculty of UCLA in 1998.
 In August 2012, he was recruited to the Ludwig Institute for Cancer Research, San Diego and UCSD.
-In 2021, he joined Stanford University School of Medicine, where he currently serves as a Professor and Vice Chair of Research for the Department of Pathology and Institute Scholar of ChEM-H. Mischel leads the team of eDyNAmiC project.
+In 2021, he joined Stanford University School of Medicine, where he currently serves as a Professor and Vice Chair of Research for the Department of Pathology, and is also Deputy Director of Translational Science and an Institute Scholar at Sarafan ChEM-H, Stanford University.
+Mischel leads team eDyNAmiC of the Cancer Grand Challenges program.

 Research

-Mischel’s research has demonstrated a central role for ecDNA in cancer.
-Studies he has led, published in a series of papers in Nature and Science, has provided a mechanistic understanding of the molecular basis of intratumoral genetic heterogeneity, accelerated evolution and treatment resistance driven by ecDNA oncogene amplification.
-His team’s research has shown that ecDNA occurs in close to 20% of all solid cancers, of women and men, children and adults, that it is associated with poor outcome for patients.
-This research has revealed clinical implications and underlying molecular mechanisms of ecDNA in cancer development and progression, suggesting the potential for future ecDNA-directed cancer treatments.
+Genes are passed on chromosomes from parents to children and from mother cells to daughter cells when they divide, including in cancer.
+However, extensive tumor cell to tumor cell variability and rapid genome change of some cancers calls this assumption into question.
+Mischel set out to ask where genes are amplified in cancer.
+Resurrecting a discovery made over 60 years ago, but incompletely understood, he discovered the critical importance for extrachromosomal DNA (ecDNA) in cancer.
+Deploying the tools of modern molecular biology and cell biology, to decipher ecDNAs and how they function, he demonstrated that ecDNAs are circular, double stranded, chromatinized DNA, often of 1-5 milion base pairs enriched for oncogenes, immunomodulatory genes, and gene regulatory elements.
+With colleagues, including Howard Chang, he showed they can be transforming and demonstrated how their altered structure generates new forms of long-range gene regulation, rewiring epigenetic structure, and driving massive oncogene transcription.
+These discoveries have enhanced the fundamental understanding of the molecular basis of nearly 20% of all cancers, opening a new field, promising new treatments targeting genes and proteins involved in this unique biology, demonstrating the importance of non-Mendelian inheritance of oncogenes in cancer development and treatment resistance.